 Wildlife in Canada

-Shortly after we moved to the Canadian Rockies, Michal and I became slightly obsessed with wildlife.
+Shortly after we moved to the Canadian Rockies, Michal and I became slightly obsessed with Canadian wildlife.
 You can’t blame us; they’re everywhere.

 1. Black bear